ndelargy/cti-pool-rules/README.md

 Potting a spot and a stripe other than off the break is a foul shot.

+While the table is open you may play a spot and pot a stripe or vice versa.

 ## Legal shot
 A legal shot is one where
  - The cue ball hits an object ball